Ankit-Sharma-ggn/CKA/intro/README.md

 Worker nodes run the actual application workloads in containers.
 Each worker node contains the following:

 **Key Components:**
+- `kubelet`:
+    - register the node in cluster.
-- `kubelet`: Ensures containers are running in their assigned pods.
+    - Ensures containers are running in their assigned pods.
+    - Monitor the resources and provide status to kube-apiserver.

 - `kube-proxy`: Handles networking and service discovery.
+    - process on each node, that look for service and create rules to forward traffic within nodes.
+    - internal network within kubernetes cluster to connect all pods within all nodes.

 - **Container Runtime** (e.g., Docker, containerd): Executes containers.

 ---